The Process Of Parking Lot Striping Quick And Simple

 While getting these stencils, you need to consider three things.
 The material, the thickness, and the edge distance of your stencil.
 The best material ones are made from LDPE(Low-Density Polyethylene Plastic), a thickness of about 1/16 inch or 1/8 inch, and an edge distance of about 18 inch

-But all of these measures are subject to the kind of parking lot striping that you are doing.
+But all of these measures are subject to the kind of parking lot striping equipment that you are using.

 Roller or line striper?